quantaosun/Dock-MD-FEP/README.md

 This notebook only requires four strings, then all the rest is handled by the code itself.

-## Based on your purpose, you can use this workflow purely for docking, or docking plus MD simulation, or docking, MD and absolute binding free energy calculation.
+## Based on your needs, you can use this workflow purely for docking purpose , docking plus MD simulation, or docking, MD and absolute binding free energy calculation.
+Just stop at the points that finishes your job, then download the results to local for furhter analysis.

 <img width="751" alt="image" src="https://user-images.githubusercontent.com/75652473/191947254-e0a25965-99e5-449e-8b44-c7fbfd452760.png">